jManAscending/DnDHouseRules/README.md

 -----|-------|--------
 Slow|2 days/hex|+5 to passive perception, can stealth Standard|1 hex/day|cannot stealth
-Fast|2 hexes/day|-5 to passive perception, cannot stealth
+Fast|2 hexes/day|-5 to passive perception, cannot stealth, 1 point of exhaustion for every day of travel past the first.

-Travel on main roads halves travel time, and is much safer than travel through wilderness.
-Travel though difficult terrain (hills, forest) doubles travel time if not on a road.
+Travel on roads is much safer than through the wilderness.
+Difficult terrain (hills, forest) doubles travel time if not on a road.
+When traveling at a fast pace on horseback or in a horse-drawn cart, the horses take the exhaustion instead of the riders.

 On a ship, travel paces are listed in miles per hour.
-Since each hex is 24 miles, the speed of the ship in mph is equal to the number of hexes it can travel at a normal pace.
-Ships can travel at a slow pace, but cannot travel faster without magical help.
+Since each hex is 24 miles, the speed of the ship in mph is equal to the number of hexes it can travel per day at a normal pace.
+Ships can travel at a slow pace to be stealthy or perceptive, but cannot travel faster without magical help.

 ## Weapon Classifications
 The following weapons have been reclassified from Martial to Simple: Firearms, Shortswords